JohnAskew/titanic/README.md

 another example of sklearn's preprocessing functionality.
 End result is a self reported accuracy rate and a predicted output csv file for uploading to kaggle.

+### 070-titanic-tune_randomforestclassifier_and_test.py
+Random Forest Classifier model.
+No new functionality introduced.
+Provides framework to tune the model and the cross validation scoring functionality.

+As the tests can be time consuming, a new option was added at the top of the module, a set of model_tuned switches which if a switch is set to True, then that corresponding test and graphical output will be skipped.
+If you wish to tune a particular model parameter, ensure the corresponding model_tuned switch is set to false.

+Final result is predicted survivors output csv fit to upload to kaggle.com.

 ### 100-example-using-dummies.py
 Practice module demonstrating Panda's get_dummy functionality.